RachelWildberger/PWA-Text-Editor/README.md

   ## Useage
   Run `npm run start` from the root directory to start up the backend and serve the client.

   To use JATE click [here](https://glacial-badlands-51639.herokuapp.com/) to open the application in the browser.
-TO use JATE application offline, you can go to the link and click "install" to download to your applications.
+To use JATE application offline, you can go to the link and click "install" to download to your applications.